What is a Permaculture Design Course?

 In his workshops at Mushroom Street Farms, Garrett breaks down complex mycological concepts into practical, easy-to-follow steps that empower participants to continue their cultivation journey with confidence.
 His patient teaching style and wealth of troubleshooting tips ensure that everyone leaves with the skills needed for mushroom growing success.

-Website: https://lgetx.org/grow-with-us
+Website: https://thecuriouscultivator.com/

-Instagram: @learning_gardens/
+Instagram: @thecurious_cultivator

 Learning spaces include our comfortable indoor classroom, our covered outdoor classroom, gardens, hoop houses, barns, and land.
 This course will include classroom instruction both lecture and variety of teaching and learning styles, hands on experience, demonstration, and several expert guest teachers.
 Classroom time will allow for breaks, with refreshments and bathrooms available at all times.
 This is a participator course asking for engagement and input from all participants.